CSCfi/csc-user-guide/GETTING_STARTED.md

 <details>
-<summary>Option 2, GUI</summary>
+<summary>Option 2, GUI (click to expand)</summary>

-If you're using VS Code (or Codium), creating the Conda environment is as simple as running the task (VS Code tasks introduced above in _[Tasks](#tasks)_) **_Docs CSC: Create/update the Conda environment_**.
+Using VS Code, creating a virtual Conda environment is as simple as running the task (VS Code tasks introduced above in _[Tasks](#tasks)_) **_Docs CSC: Create_**.
 A terminal panel will open showing you the progress on installing the dependencies.
 The environment is ready when the terminal instructs you to "press any key to close it", though you can leave it open if you like.

-The environment is now ready for installing the requirements for Docs CSC.
-Simply run the task **_Docs CSC: Install/reinstall requirements with Pip_**.
-Both creating the environment and installing the requirements need to be done only when starting fresh or when the dependencies/requirements have been changed, i.e. (for Conda dependencies) a new file named _conda-docs-base-something.something.yaml_ has appeared in the _development_ folder or (for Pip requirements) the file _requirements.txt_ has been changed.
+The virtual environment is now ready for installing the Python requirements for Docs CSC.
+Simply run the task **_Docs CSC: Install_**.
+Both creating the environment and installing the requirements need to be done only when starting fresh or when the dependencies/requirements have been changed, i.e. (for Conda dependencies) a new file named _conda-docs-base-something.something.yaml_ has appeared in the _development_ folder or (for Python requirements) the file _requirements.txt_ has been changed.

 </details>

+---

+That's it for setting up!
+Let's see if it'll run!
+From here on, the CLI and GUI paths shall be intertwined.

+>The procedure for **Option 2, GUI** can be found in a blockquote like this,

+while **Option 1, CLI** will be implicit.

 ## Previewing your changes locally

->**Option 2, GUI**: use the VS Code tasks introduced above in _[Tasks](#tasks)_:
->
->- Run the task _Docs CSC: Start the development server_
+>**Option 2, GUI**: Run the task **_Docs CSC: Serve_**

 Run the development server (with the Conda environment activated):